Behavioral and Mental Health

 For others, decorating cookies and receiving party invites make them feel numb or fatigued.
 For them, the holiday season tightens their chests with grief, offering unavoidable reminders that life is different.

 And nothing feels more isolating around the holidays than grief.

 But Julie Manuel, clinical program manager at Kettering Health Behavioral Medical Center, wants you to know: “You’re not alone.”

-“Grief is normal,” said Julie, “especially around the holidays.”
+“Grief is normal,” says Julie, “especially around the holidays.”

-And this year, she’s seen more patients who say they’re typically happy and optimistic during the holidays.
-But this year, they’re asking her “Why am I tired and sad?” or “Where did my joy go?”
+And this year, she’s seen more patients who say they’re typically happy and optimistic during the holidays but, instead, are asking “Why am I tired and sad?” or “Where did my joy go?”

 This year has been difficult for countless people.
 Some lost homes.
 Others lost jobs.
 And many lost loved ones.
 Each loss creates deep emotional wounds that require “the slow, non-linear process of grief” to heal.